dougeby/IntuneDocs/intune/find-primary-user.md

 “This device is already assigned to someone in your organization.
 Contact company support about becoming the primary device user.
 You can continue to use Company Portal but functionality will be limited.”

-If the Intune device being used has no primary user assigned, then the Company Portal app treats this device as operating in a “shared” mode.
+If an Intune device has no primary user assigned, then the Company Portal app treats this device as operating in a “shared” mode.
 Devices in shared mode are visually identifiable with a “shared” label appearing on the device tile.
 In this mode, the Company Portal can still be used to request and install available apps.
 However, self-service actions (reset/rename/retire) aren't available.

 To appear in the Company Portal on shared devices, available apps must be assigned to a user group.
 They will be installed in the system context or user context, depending on how the app was configured by the IT administrator.
-For more infromation about app context, see [Installing apps on Windows 10 devices](https://docs.microsoft.com/en-us/intune/apps-windows-10-app-deploy#installing-apps-on-windows-10-devices).
-Company Portal version 10.3.4651.0 or later is reuqired to use this feature.
+For more information about app context, see [Installing apps on Windows 10 devices](https://docs.microsoft.com/en-us/intune/apps-windows-10-app-deploy#installing-apps-on-windows-10-devices).
+Company Portal version 10.3.4651.0 or later is required to use this feature.

 ## Who is assigned as the primary user?